 I also hate spending money, and a Berkey seemed like a big investment at the time.
 So as I was walking around a big box store one day I saw the Pur MaxION.
 I looked it up and it said it was supposed to remove microbial cysts.
 Since it was only $25 I gave it a shot.

 Beyond that, it filtered SOOOOOO SLOWLY.
 I could fill it at night and it would only have filtered a few cups by morning.
-A cursory search showed this to be a common issue because the top chamber would seal itself shut.
+A cursory search showed this to be a common issue because the top chamber would seal itself shut and prevent water from flowing through.

 I couldn’t guarantee I’d have enough fresh drinking water on demand to meet our needs, so I ended up supplementing with gallons of bottled water from the grocery store.
 If you’ve followed me at all, you know how much I HATE PLASTIC, so this was a purchase I loathed making.